Skip to main content

 1) Open-Source Puppet: This version represents the primary iteration of the Puppet configuration management tool.
 Under its licensing, it operates with the Apache 2.0 license and is available for download from Puppet’s official website.

-2) Puppet Enterprise: It is specially designed for enterprises.
-This is a paid version that offers robust node management capabilities.
+2) Puppet Enterprise: This paid version, specially designed for enterprises, offers robust node management capabilities.
 It includes compliance reporting, orchestration, role-based access control, a graphical user interface (GUI), API support, and command-line tools for effective node management.

 Configuration Management

 Configuration management is a systematic approach to implementing necessary changes in a system to maintain its long-term integrity.
 It achieves this without relying solely on the developers’ knowledge, ensuring a deterministic representation of the current system’s design and build state.
-By effectively recording the system’s state, it simplifies the auditing process.
+Effectively recording the system’s state simplifies the auditing process.
 Configuration management addresses the following challenges:

-2) Adapting to Changing Requirements: It facilitates determining which components need to be modified when there are changes in system requirements, ensuring that the system remains aligned with evolving needs.
+2) Adapting to Changing Requirements: It facilitates determining which components must be modified when system requirements change, ensuring that the system remains aligned with evolving needs.

 3) Recreating Implementations: When requirements have evolved significantly since the last implementation, configuration management enables the efficient redoing of the implementation to align with the updated requirements.